Hweinstock/GAsnake2/README.md

 ### Testing

-All testing was done in collaboration with a friend.
 The first test was extremely concerning since it revealed a large flaw or limit to how good the snake could get.
 Here is a graph illustrating the results:

 ![Graph 1](examples/old_input.png?raw=true "Title")